asenoussi/pdsnd_github/README.md

 Bike Sharing Statistics

 ### Description
-The project analyzes bike share use in Chicago, New York City and Washington and provides a number of descriptive statistics including:
+The project analyzes bike share use in Chicago, New York City and Washington from January 2017 to June 2017 and provides a number of descriptive statistics including:
 * Popular times of travel (i.e., occurs most often in the start time)
 * Popular stations and trip
 * Trip duration